side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/tutorial.md

 The only significant difference between the two is how they report errors.

 The first signature will throw exceptions to report errors.
-A `         filesystem_error` exception will be thrown on an operational error. `filesystem_error` is derived from `std::runtime_error`.
-It has a member function to obtain the `         error_code` reported by the source of the error.
+A `filesystem_error` exception will be thrown on an operational error. `filesystem_error` is derived from `std::runtime_error`.
+It has a member function to obtain the `error_code` reported by the source of the error.
 It also has member functions to obtain the path or paths that caused the error.

 > **Motivation for the second signature:** Throwing exceptions on errors was the entire error reporting story for the earliest versions of Boost.Filesystem, and indeed throwing exceptions on errors works very well for many applications.
 But user reports trickled in that some code became so littered with try and catch blocks as to be unreadable and unmaintainable.
-In some applications I/O errors aren't exceptional, and that's the use case for the second signature.
+In some applications I/O errors aren’t exceptional, and that’s the use case for the second signature.

 Functions with a `system::error_code&` argument set that argument to report operational error status, and so do not throw exceptions when I/O related errors occur.
 For a full explanation, see [Error reporting](reference.html#Error-reporting) in the reference documentation.